-- Options, benefits and facilities: ADF Super's products and services offer good value and are constantly shifting to meet the changing needs of our customers.
-This is evidenced by their strong ratings across key elements of SuperRatings' broad-based, independent, benchmark assessment. - Investment strategy: The scheme is successfully continuing to deliver upon its outcome targets in relation to the weighted average funding ratios of ADF Super members, as well as delivering on investment performance consistent with the Board approved strategy. - Insurance strategy and fees: ADF Super's life insurance offerings for ex-serving ADF personnel, which include Death, Total and Permanent Disablement (TPD) and Income Protection cover, were independently ranked as "benchmark" by SuperRatings.
-Serving ADF personnel have defined benefit-style insurance cover through the ADF Cover scheme. - Scale: On a consolidated basis, CSC is the 13th largest fund among APRA regulated funds.
-This mid-range scale enables beneficiaries to access a broad investment universe, including both listed and unlisted assets, across most investment risk factors. - Operating costs and fee setting: Base investment fees and corporate costs per customer have remained broadly stable since 2017.
+- Options, benefits and facilities: PSSap's products and services offer good value and are constantly shifting to meet the changing needs of our customers.
+This is evidenced by the strong ratings across key elements of SuperRatings' broad-based, independent, benchmark assessment. - Investment strategy: The scheme is successfully continuing to deliver upon its outcome targets in relation to the weighted average funding ratios of PSSap members, as well as delivering on investment performance consistent with the Board approved strategy. - Insurance strategy and fees: PSSap's life insurance offerings, which include Death, Total and Permanent Disablement (TPD) and Income Protection cover, were independently ranked as above benchmark by SuperRatings. - Scale: On a consolidated basis, CSC is the 13th largest fund among APRA regulated funds.
+This mid-range scale enables beneficiaries to access a broad investment universe, including both listed and unlisted assets, across most investment risk factors. - Operating costs and fee setting: According to the SuperRatings Benchmark report, 'CSC PSSap is positioned within the lowest operating cost quadrant, with the fund's level of operating expenses, relative to the size of its membership base and assets, positioned below industry medians'.
+Base investment fees and corporate costs per customer have remained relatively stable since 2017.
 There has been some variance in performance fees, however these fees are designed to align the interests of our investment managers with our customers and can vary over time when net returns are strong and adding to customer balances, performance fees are higher (to a limit) and vice versa.